Fear and Trembling: Three Problemata

-Is there a Teleological Suspension of the Ethical?
+Problema I: Teleological suspension of the ethical

-Silentio identifies the ethical with the universal, which he defines as that which is incumbent upon all people at all times.
-Sin is when an individual asserts himself as an individual over and against the universal.
-Silentio asserts that faith is a paradox whereby an individual transcends the universal without sinning.
-Silentio explains that Abraham must occupy the category of faith, because without doing so, he would not be the father of the faith.
+Silentio identifies the ethical with the universal, which in his framework is incumbent upon all people at all times.
+Sin occurs when an individual asserts himself over and against the universal.
+Faith, on the other hand, is a paradox whereby an individual transcends the universal without sinning.
+Johannes de silentio argues that Abraham must occupy this category of faith, because without doing so, he would not be the father of the faith.